Timrael/ruby-style-guide/README.md

     STATES = %w(draft open closed)
     ```

-* Use an array if any of your strings contain a space.
+* Use an literal array if any of your strings contain a space.

     ```Ruby
     # bad
-    STATES = %w(Ruby Python Object\ Lisp)
+    LANGUAGES = %w(Ruby Python Object\ Lisp)

     # good
-    languages = ['Ruby', 'Python', 'Object Lisp']
+    LANGUAGES = ['Ruby', 'Python', 'Object Lisp']
     ```

 * Avoid the creation of huge gaps in arrays.